cloudfoundry-community/cf-plugin-kibana-me-logs/README.md

 It assumes that `<app>` is the an app bound to the same `logstash14` logstash service.

-`cf-kibana-me-logs` will automatically generate a user/password for you to use in conjunction with your kibana-me-logs app, unless you provide the --no-auth option.
+`cf kibana-me-logs` will automatically generate a user/password for you to use in conjunction with your kibana-me-logs app, unless you provide the --no-auth option.

 Development
 -----------